-In the next Yokosuka Council on Asia-Pacific Studies-JUMP seminar on May 16, 2018, experienced Indo-Pacific analyst, widely published author and YCAPS executive committee member, Tuan Pham will describe his observations about China’s strategic decisions of the last year and predict what we can expect to see in the year to come.
+In the Yokosuka Council on Asia-Pacific Studies-JUMP seminar on May 16, 2018, experienced Indo-Pacific analyst, widely published author and YCAPS executive committee member, Tuan Pham described his observations about China’s strategic decisions of the last year and predicted what we can expect to see in the year to come.

 At the end of 2017, China felt content that it had advanced its regional and global standing at the expense of perceived strategic rival the United States, and was more confident about carrying out its global ambitions in the coming years.
 At the year-end 19th National Congress of the Chinese Communist Party (CCP), President Xi Jinping emphatically reaffirmed a strategic roadmap for national rejuvenation (Chinese Dream) and officially heralded a new era in Chinese national development.
 Beijing seems determined to move forward from Mao Zedong’s revolutionary legacy and Deng Xiaoping’s iconic dictum; and poised to expand its global power and influence through the ambitious Belt and Road Initiative, expansive military build-up and modernization, assertive foreign policy, and forceful public diplomacy.
 In terms of great power relations, Beijing views itself as a rising power and Washington as a declining power – with both seen as being interlocked in a strategic competition for regional and global preeminence.